scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 println("Here")
 ```

-Conversely, if `aShortRunningTask` is created as a `Future`, the `println` statement is printed almost immediately because `aShortRunningTask` is spawned off on some other thread --- it doesn’t block.
+Conversely, if `aShortRunningTask` is created as a `Future`, the `println` statement is printed almost immediately because `aShortRunningTask` is spawned off on some other thread---it doesn’t block.

 In this chapter you’ll see how to use futures, including how to run multiple futures in parallel and combine their results in a `for` expression.
 You’ll also see examples of methods that are used to handle the value in a future once it returns.